virgile-crtl/GameSenseMonitor/README.md

 Microsoft Defender may detect the application as a potential threat, especially when using custom executables.
 To prevent the application from being deleted or flagged, users can add an exclusion for the installation folder.

-Run the following PowerShell command:
+Run the following PowerShell command in Admin:

 ```bash
 Add-MpPreference -ExclusionPath "C:\Program Files\Best_Monitor"